-List of Certified Filipino Voters in Dubai & Northern Emirates for 2022 National Elections
+List of Certified Filipino Voters in Dubai & Northern Emirates for 2025 National Elections

-Do you know if you have registered and are certified to vote in the 2022 Philippine national elections?
-The Philippine Consulate General office in Dubai has posted on their official website the list of Filipinos who have registered and are certified to vote.
-These are in the forms of PDF files that were recently uploaded on the site so that Filipinos in Dubai and Northern Emirates can find out if they are eligible to vote.
+Filipinos in UAE, COMELEC has released the list of registered Filipino voters who are certified to vote in the 2025 Philippine national elections.
+This list is in a PDF downloadable file that was recently uploaded on the site so that Filipinos in Dubai and Northern Emirates can find out if they are eligible to vote.

-Also Read: How to Vote in Dubai for Philippine Elections 2022
+Also Read: How to Vote in Dubai for Philippine Elections 2025

-This list is for overseas workers who are based in Dubai and the Northern Emirates which includes the emirate of Sharjah, Ajman, Fujairah, Umm Al Quwain, and Ras Al Khaimah.
+Take note that list is for overseas workers who are based in Dubai and the Northern Emirates which includes the emirate of Sharjah, Ajman, Fujairah, Umm Al Quwain, and Ras Al Khaimah.
 If you are based in Abu Dhabi, you may check out the names of the registered voters here.

 UPDATE: Currently, the Philippine Consulate has not yet posted the certified list of absentee voters (overseas voters), so please stay tuned.
 As per PH law, COMELEC will release the list of registered voters at least 120 days before the national election dates.
 Once COMELEC releases the list of names, they will forward it to the Philippine embassies, consulates, and foreign service establishments.
 We will keep you posted once this update is released.
 COMELEC has finally released the list of Filipino overseas voters!
 Please check out the link below to find your name: